elorisraeli/Ex1_Java/README.md

 ## Usage
 To see how the communication between the classes works you can run the Main java class and to understand by the code the details.
 ## Contributing
-Elor Israeli and Roni Micheali
+Elor Israeli and Roni Michaeli